plat0033/fair-winds-dashboard-quiz/readme.txt

-GitHub and GitHub Pages where used to host and deploy this site.
+GitHub and GitHub Page where used to host and deploy this site.
 A repository was created with the following HTML and JavaScript files:
 - index.html
 - client-type.html